yardokun/google-ux-design-course/README.md

 **Decide**

 Now it's time to decide which solutions you want to build.
+Your team will decide on the solution with the greatest chance of success.
 Finally, you'll wrap up the day by creating a step-by-step blueprint for your prototype.

 **Prototype**